-(waterboards.ca.gov/public\notices/petitions/water\quality/wqpetition\instr.shtml).
+(waterboards.ca.gov/public_notices/petitions/water_quality/wqpetition_instr.shtml).

 - 8.5.
 Information and Copying.
-The Report of Waste Discharge, related supporting documents, and comments received are on file.
+Supporting documents and comments received are on file.
 To review these documents, please contact Melinda Wong, the Regional Water Board's custodian of records, by calling (510) 622-2300 or emailing Melinda.Wong@waterboards.ca.gov.
 Document copying may be arranged. - 8.6.
 Register of Interested Persons.
 Any person interested in being placed on the mailing list for information regarding the WDRs and NPDES permit should contact the Regional Water Board, reference the Facility, and provide a name, address, and phone number. - 8.7.
 Additional Information.
-Requests for additional information or questions regarding this Order should be directed to Gaurav Mittal, (510) 622-2407, gaurav.mittal@waterboards.ca.gov.
+Requests for additional information or questions regarding this Order should be directed to Debbie Phan, (510) 622-2411, debbie.phan@waterboards.ca.gov.